-Held in conjunction with the Skills Canada National Competition, the Essential Skills Youth Assembly (formerly Essential Skills Youth Forum) provides a venue for young adults, aged 18-22, to discuss current trends in skilled trades and technology.
+Held in conjunction with the Skills Canada National Competition, the Skills for Success Youth Assembly (formerly Essential Skills Youth Forum) provides a venue for young adults, aged 18-22, to discuss current trends in Skills for Success, skilled trades and technologies, and career pathways.

 The goal is to gather recommendations–from the voices at the table, who represent various regions across the country–on how to improve SCC activities.
 Conversations are guided by predetermined criteria and vary from year to year.
 Results from the Assembly mould a blueprint for SCC’s and its member organizations’ steps forward, allowing them to more effectively reflect today’s youth and the current trades and technologies landscape.

-The ESYA is more than just a one-time platform for dialogue; it becomes a think tank of talented youth talking about those engaged in trades and technologies in Canada.
+The SFSYA is more than just a one-time platform for dialogue; it becomes a think tank of talented youth talking about those engaged in trades and technologies in Canada.

 The Assembly has a lasting legacy–it sparks networking opportunities where strong relationships are formed and serves as a space where leadership potential is unveiled.

-For more information, contact Marisa Sosa, Essential Skills Program Manager, at email@example.com
+For more information, contact Marisa Sosa, Director, Programs and Diversity & Inclusion, at firstname.lastname@example.org.